 The fuses are connected in series with the load that has to be protected in the circuit.
 This means that if the fuse blows, the circuit will be opened and the components won't receive any current.
 When the fuse is acting normally, the element doesn't overheat and maintains a temperature below its melting point.

-The current flowing through the fuse exceeds its rated value whenever a short-circuit or overload happens.
+The current flowing through the fuse exceeds its rated value whenever a short circuit or overload happens.
 The load (machine or equipment) is isolated as a result of the high current raising the temperature to the point where the fuse element melts and blows out.
 A fuse prevents damage from being done to the machinery and equipment as a result of an excessive current.

-Fig: Blade type fuse(Ref.- fuse-box.info) |
+| Fig: Blade type fuse(Ref.- fuse-box.info) |

 What happens if the wrong fuse is installed?

-👉 Under rated fuse: Other possibilities include the fuse blowing even though there is no electrical fault.
+Underrated fuse: Other possibilities include the fuse blowing even though there is no electrical fault.

-👉 It is always best practice to replace a blown fuse with the same rated fuse.
+It is always best practice to replace a blown fuse with the same rated fuse.

 In a house, what does a blown fuse look like?

 It's very important to understand the appearance of a blown fuse before attempting to identify the source of the issue.
-Charring on the fuse itself is the most obvious indicator of a blown fuse, but there are other signs as well, such the chance of partial or total house power outages.
-This is how a circuit breaker operates—it isolates the fault and ensures it from damaging other circuits.
+Charring on the fuse itself is the most obvious indicator of a blown fuse, but there are other signs as well, such as the chance of partial or total house power outages.
+This is how a circuit breaker operates—it isolates the fault and prevents it from damaging other circuits.

 1. Overloaded Circuit

 In our experience as expert electricians, the most frequent reason for a blown fuse is when anything consumes excessive power from the circuit.
 The most common causes of this include using too many plug-in appliances at once or utilizing too many lights.
-The most common cause of this kind of problem is an adaptor with several outlets inserted into a socket.
+The most common cause of this kind of problem is an adapter with several outlets inserted into a socket.

 3. Arc Issues